W3rni0/NahamCon_CTF_2020/readme.md

 ![](assets//images//clisay_1.png)

-well that didn't give us much, we can check if there are printable strings in the file by using the strings command on the file, doing that gives us the flag:
+well that didn't give us much, we can check if there are printable strings in the file by using the strings command on it, doing that gives us the flag:

 ![](assets//images//clisay_2.png)